Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video

 \subsection{Model Performance on Different Scenarios}

-\definecolor{lightgray}{gray}{0.92}
+\definecolor{lightgray}{gray}{0.90}

-Table~\ref{tab:video_model_results} reveals the performance of the video-based framework trained to identify two cognitive aging-groups (Normal-aging vs. AD-aging) across two scenario categories—Freeway interchange and Interstate.
-The \( \Delta \) row (without driver-level separation) indicates significant separation on all metrics \( \mathbf{(a, P, R, F1)} \) and validates the selection of these two contrastive scenarios to classify aging groups.
-The performance difference (grey colored rows) between the two scenarios indicates that there are prominent vision features in these specific scenarios that can successfully distinguish the aging classes solely by looking at the driving video features.
+As discussed in section~\ref{large Vision Model-based Framework}, we trained two RF classifier models to classify the aging-groups (Normal-aging vs. MD-aging) across the Freeway interchange and Interstate scenarios of the \texttt{OMR} data.
+Table~\ref{tab:video_model_results} shows the performance of the trained RF models.
+The results are reported under both random sampling and driver-level separation (DLS) protocols, with the grey rows showing the performance differences (\( \Delta \) and \( \Delta_{\text{ds}} \)).

-Furthermore, the driver-level separation yields slightly widened separation, which can be observed on all metrics \( \mathbf{(a, P, R, F1)} \) in the \( \Delta_{\text{ds}} \) row.
-It surpassed the performance difference achieved in the without Driver-level Separation case; for example, the accuracy difference went up from \( \Delta\) = 15.91\% to \( \Delta_{\text{ds}} \) = 17.64\%, indicating a 1.73\% increment in performance difference.
-The \( \Delta_{\text{ds}} \) aligns with achieving a significant performance difference on two contrastive scenarios to classify aging groups while there is no ``Subject-level overlapping".
-It also validates that the Fwy-int. scenario includes more prominent driving movement features compared to its counterpart.
-On the other hand, the Interstate scenario performs significantly worse, yielding lower accuracy and F1-score.
-Therefore, this observation emphasizes the Freeway interchange as a more behaviorally informative and cognitively sensitive driving scenario, where complex maneuvers, short distances and lower speed variability have more nuanced driver responses.
+As observed, the Freeway interchange scenario consistently outperforms the Interstate scenario across all metrics \( \mathbf{(a, P, R, F1)} \), achieving 71.03\% accuracy and an \( \mathbf{F1} \) score of 0.7662 under random sampling.
+The performance gaps, highlighted in the grey rows (\( \Delta \) and \( \Delta_{\text{ds}} \)), confirm that certain roadway scenarios contain more discriminative vision features for distinguishing Normal-aging and MD-aging drivers.
+Furthermore, including the driver-level separation (DLS) yields an increase in performance difference, which can be observed on all metrics in the \( \Delta_{\text{ds}} \) row.
+It surpassed the performance difference achieved without the DLS case; for example, the accuracy difference went up from \( \Delta\) = 15.91\% to \( \Delta_{\text{ds}} \) = 17.64\%, indicating a 1.73\% increment in performance difference.
+Therefore, the Freeway interchange is a more behaviorally informative and cognitively sensitive driving scenario, where complex maneuvers, short distances and lower speed variability have more nuanced driver responses.